3 REASONS WHY TRADITIONAL HIRING IS BROKEN (AND HOW HIRING CONSULTANTS CAN HELP)

 Real talk: Traditional hiring is inflexible.

-We already established that traditional hiring takes time (more than 30 days for 70 percent of companies, plus one to four months of processing), putting it at odds with today’s ever-increasing speed of business.
+We already established that traditional hiring takes significant time, putting it at odds with today’s ever-increasing speed of business.

-When you need to quickly build an on-demand team, the months required to source, screen, interview, hire, and onboard new employees will only hamper innovation and agility.
+When you must quickly build an on-demand team, the months required to source, screen, interview, hire, and onboard new employees will only hamper innovation and agility.

 TIRED OF THE TRADITIONAL HIRING HEADACHES?
 HIRE CONSULTANTS!

 If you’re sick of navigating the costly and inflexible nature of traditional hiring, consider hiring consultants through Simplicity to address your organization’s most pressing priorities.